MusfiqDehan/data-preprocessors/README.md

 # Data-Preprocessor
-Preprocess your data before training a model.
+An easy to use tool for Data Preprocessing specially for Text Preprocessing

 ## Installation
-Install the stable release
+Install the stable release<br>
-For windows
+For windows<br>
 `$ pip install -U data-preprocessors`

-For Linux/WSL2
+For Linux/WSL2<br>
 `$ pip3 install -U data-preprocessors`

 ## Quick Start